Tricked-dev/GoogleFormTester/README.md

 ## 💳 Credits

-This project is a rust rewrite of [GoogleFormSpammer](https://github.com/IlluminatiFish/GoogleFormSpammer) by [IlluminatiFish](https://github.com/IlluminatiFish).
+This project is close to a rust rewrite of [GoogleFormSpammer](https://github.com/IlluminatiFish/GoogleFormSpammer) by [IlluminatiFish](https://github.com/IlluminatiFish).

-## Features
+## 🥇 Features

 - Create mocking data for your google forms
 - Test your api's with 1k r/s